salsita/redux-saga-rxjs/README.md

 ### What's the relation between Saga pattern and Side effects?

 So why people say that Saga is a great pattern for Side effects?
-API call is a good example of side effect - you'll probably have one action (`API_REQUESTED`) dispatched when user clicks the button to load data which presumably display loading spinner and another action to process the response (`API_FINISHED`) and this is all in single long running transaction which Saga can handle.
+Let's take an API call as example - you'll probably have one action (`API_REQUESTED`) dispatched when user clicks the button to load data, which presumably displays loading spinner and another action to process the response (`API_FINISHED`) and this is all in single, long running asynchronous transaction which Saga can handle.

+We need to distinguish between Side effects and Asynchronous transaction.
+The former stands for some effect which is not the primary goal of the calling function (mutation of some external state / calling XHR / logging to console...) while the latter stands for asynchronous sequence of actions which is some logical group (transaction).
+Saga solves the latter, it's just an implementation detail that it's capable of solving side effects.
+We could still say that it should be forbidden to perform side effects in Sagas as it is in Reducers - just a minor implementation detail.

 ## Usage